 Styrofoam is often used for insulating buildings.
 Insulating material has to be prepared with protection agents to be flame resistant.
-That makes it difficult to be recycled.
-Therefor and because only packaging belongs into the yellow bins, insulating material made of Styrofoam has to be disposed of in the residual waste or even as hazardous waste.
+Therefor and because only packaging belongs into the yellow bins, insulating material made of Styrofoam has to be disposed of in the residual waste.

 Ask your local authorities or waste management company for more information.
 Please remember: Garbage workers are not allowed to empty yellow bins or collect yellow bags which contain insulating material.

 In the yellow bins and the yellow bags only lightweight packaging is collected, i.e. packaging made of metals like aluminum and tinplate, composites like drink cartons and, of course, plastic packaging.
 Clean waste sorting is crucial for recycling.
 That’s why some kinds of waste are not allowed in the yellow bins.
 Broken bicycle helmets or insulated cups for example go to the residual waste.